-Program Element/Study Description Consultant Support Region-wide Pavement Management System Refresher Training Provide refresher training in utilization of pavement management programs previously provided to member municipalities needed due to numerous staff changes \$10,000 Town of Woodbridge Business Connectivity Study Review current conditions and limitations and provide recommendations, concept plans and cost estimates for improved connectivity and circulation, with a particular focus on cyclists and pedestrians, in the Village area, including Selden Plaza and the Commercial Park. \$50,000 Town of Guilford, Town of Branford Route 146 Corridor Study Evaluate existing conditions for roadway, amenities and land use, evaluate impacts of roadway flooding and sea level rise, traffic calming, future development, traffic volumes, historic and scenic impacts, evacuation routes and possible alternate scenarios. \$131,500 City of West Haven Bicycle-Pedestrian Plan Creation of a City-wide Bicycle Pedestrian Plan coordinated with other City Plans and with emphasis on intermodal connections and addressing all areas of the City. \$50,000 City of New Haven One Way Two Way Conversion Study Phase 1 Building upon 2014 Study, evaluate Elm Street between York Street and State Street and Grove Street/Tower Parkway between Broadway and State Street \$50,000 GIS Viewer Maintenance and Hosting Provide annual services to maintain GIS system \$25,000 City of New Haven Fountain Street Corridor Study Completion of Corridor study commenced in FY 19 to provide operational improvements and meet community concerns. \$60,000
+Program Element/Study Description Consultant Support Region-wide Pavement Management System Refresher Training Provide refresher training in utilization of pavement management programs previously provided to member municipalities needed due to numerous staff changes \$10,000 Town of Woodbridge Business Connectivity Study Review current conditions and limitations and provide recommendations, concept plans and cost estimates for improved connectivity and circulation, with a particular focus on cyclists and pedestrians, in the Village area, including Selden Plaza and the Commercial Park. \$50,000 Town of Guilford, Town of Branford Route 146 Corridor Study Evaluate existing conditions for roadway, amenities and land use, evaluate impacts of roadway flooding and sea level rise, traffic calming, future development, traffic volumes, historic and scenic impacts, evacuation routes and possible alternate scenarios. \$131,500 City of West Haven Bicycle-Pedestrian Plan Creation of a City-wide Bicycle Pedestrian Plan coordinated with other City Plans and with emphasis on intermodal connections and addressing all areas of the City. \$50,000 City of New Haven One Way Two Way Conversion Study Phase 1 Building upon 2014 Study, evaluate Elm Street between York Street and State Street and Grove Street/Tower Parkway between Broadway and State Street \$50,000 GIS Viewer Maintenance and Hosting Provide annual services to maintain GIS system \$25,000

-City of Meriden Town of Wallingford Route 5 Corridor Study Completion of Update and expansion of previous corridor study commenced in FY 19 to provide operational improvements and meet community concerns. \$75,000 Town of Hamden Canal Trail Crossings Evaluations Evaluation, concept design safety improvements and recommendations with cost estimates for 21 at grade crossings on the Farmington Canal Heritage Trail between Goodrich Street and Mt.
+City of New Haven Fountain Street Corridor Study Completion of Corridor study commenced in FY 19 to provide operational improvements and meet community concerns. \$60,000 City of Meriden Town of Wallingford Route 5 Corridor Study Completion of Update and expansion of previous corridor study commenced in FY 19 to provide operational improvements and meet community concerns. \$75,000 Town of Hamden Canal Trail Crossings Evaluations Evaluation, concept design safety improvements and recommendations with cost estimates for 21 at grade crossings on the Farmington Canal Heritage Trail between Goodrich Street and Mt.
 Sanford Road. \$70,000 Travel and Tourism Enhancement Utilize REX Development to further advance and promote travel and tourism in the region. \$50,000 City of Meriden Hall Farm Traffic Impact Study Hall Farm Traffic Impact Study including Preston Ave. impacts, preliminary estimate of needed on-site and off-site roadway improvements, along a timeline governed by estimated market demand. \$35,000 New Haven Port Transportation and Freight Security Study Study to review transportation and freight security and possible transition for the area south of I-95 into a secure port zone.
 Review options for possible abandonment of city streets, secure entry points and freight laydown areas for more efficient and secure goods and commodities movement.
 Include pedestrian/bike connection as part of regional pedestrian/bike network.
-This study will build upon the freight study in the FY 2018-FY2019 UPWP. \$40,000 City of New Haven Two-way Transit Study Completion of study started in FY 19 building on previous traffic two-way studies, study transit routing options made viable by changes to traffic flow directions on city streets \$75,000 Total to EV21 \$721,500
+This study will be an extension of the freight study in the FY 2018-FY2019 UPWP. \$40,000 Transportation Resiliency Study Phase 2 Study to investigate a selected project in several municipalities to investigate issues and provide concept sketches and probable costs for addressing a vulnerable transportation asset.
+Each municipality will have no more than \$10,000 for a project. \$75,000 Total \$721,500

-^{} Expected to continue into FY21 Utilizes FY 16 Carryover federal funds
+Total Expected to continue into FY21 Utilizes FY 16 Carryover federal funds